eHealthAfrica/grunt-angular-gettext-transifex/README.md

 ## Getting started

-In your project run: `npm install --save grunt-angular-gettext-transifex`.
+In your project run: `npm install --save-dev grunt-angular-gettext-transifex`.

 Then go to your `Gruntfile.js`, include this plugin and add the configuration.
 Example: